 The training course on Multiscale Computational Methods for Complex Molecular Systems will be held at the Università degli Studi di Ferrara (Ferrara, Italy) on October 26-27, 2017.
 It will be preceded by the Workshop of the H2020-RISE-PEARL project “Periodically Bent Crystals for Crystalline Undulators”, which will be held during October 23-25.

 The hands-on tutorial will explore physical models and computational approaches used for the simulations of Meso-Bio-Nano (MBN) systems and the investigation of their structure and dynamics at the atomic level of detail.
-The course is based on practical exercises with the universal computational package MBN Explorer and MBN Studio - a special graphical user interface and multitask toolkit for MBN Explorer.
+The course is based on practical exercises with the universal computational package MBN Explorer and MBN Studio - a special multi-task software toolkit with graphical user interface developed for MBN Explorer.
 The tutorial will be performed with the latest release 3.0 of MBN Explorer and MBN Studio announced by MBN Research Center in March 2017.

 Figures below illustrate the main areas of application of MBN Explorer and the key features of MBN Studio.